 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.

 Some of the most common agents you’ll work with, and the kind you can connect with on Medicareful, are independent.
 Unlike captive agents, independent agents can work with multiple carriers, sometimes called insurance brokers or Medicare insurance brokers.
 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.
 This means they can only sell plans they’re contracted to sell and earn commission from a carrier for a sale.
 Both types of agents can help you, but unless you’re only interested in a plan from one carrier, we suggest working with an independent agent or Medicare broker.

 ● ● ●

 Trust is an important facet of any relationship.
-If you’re working with an agent, you need to trust that they’re working to help you find a Medicare plan that fits your needs.
+If you’re working with a Medicare agent, you need to trust that they’re working to help you find a Medicare plan that fits your needs.
 After all, your choice of Medicare plan can influence more than just monthly premium; it can affect your plan network, coverage options, any extra benefits you’re entitled to, and your out-of-pocket costs.
-Knowing how your Medicare agent earns their living can add to that all-important trust and help you feel more secure in your coverage.
+Knowing how your Medicare insurance agent earns their living can add to that all-important trust and help you feel more secure in your coverage.